Graciano Ricalde Gamboa: Resolution of Algebraic Equations: Degree 5 by Elliptic Functions

 One of the problems that have troubled most the mathematicians of all times is the resolution of algebraic equations of all grades.
 Such solutions were found for polynomial equations of degree 3 and 4 by Cardano and Ferrari in the 16th century.
 For polynomial equations of degree 5 and more, it was proven by Abel and Galois that the solution cannot be expressed in terms of radicals (meaning the roots cannot necessarily be expressed).
 However, there are other ways one can solve such equations.
 Hermite instead found a solution involving certain functions in advanced calculus that are called elliptic functions.
 (They generalize trig functions and are related to elliptic curves and originally to the problem of calculating the perimeter of an ellipse.)
 His solution was simplified and clarified by Kronecker and Klein.

 Among Ricalde's greatest accomplishments is that of his contribution to the resolution of the general equation of 5th-degree grade by elliptic functions, a feat that is analyzed and evaluated in the second part of this biography in Enciclopedia Yucanense IV, 1944.
 Additionally, Ricalde corresponded in a French question-and-answer journal called L'Intermédiaire des mathématiciens.
 In one entry that was published in circa 1898 (Graciano would have been 25 years of age), he asked about solving the quintic equation.
 More specifically, his question was about reducing the general quintic equation to the reduced Bring-Jerrard form (to solve the Bring-Jerrard equation requires elliptic functions).
 However, in modern mathematical literature, Ricalde is rarely cited.
 A citation in the arXiv (funded by Cornell University) is a review by Lemmermeyer concerning another algebra problem called Pell's equation.
 (Lemmermeyer includes Ricalde in a list of people who solved special cases of Pell's equation, citing the 1901 issue of L'Intermédiaire des Mathématiciens).

 Since there are no radical solutions to polynomial equations of degrees greater than 4, roots cannot necessarily be expressed.
 Also, for applications in science and engineering, “solving an equation” usually means “finding a close approximation of a solution”.
 For example, if there is a real number which solves this equation, it can be said that it lies somewhere between 1.16730398 and 1.16730399.
-One can provide more precision, but obtaining the full decimal expansion of the solution remains impossible, yet sufficient enough.
+One can provide more precision, but obtaining the full decimal expansion of the solution remains impossible.
 The code can still make the right decision, and a bridge will still hold if it is a sufficiently accurate approximation.
 Today's computers also solve polynomial equations by using iterative approximation techniques.